berkaymizrak/Proxy-Scraper-Checker/README.md

-# Proxy Scraper - Automated Non-Stop
+# Proxy Scraper & Checker - Automated Non-Stop

-## What is Proxy Scraper?
+## What is Proxy Scraper & Checker?

 This bot each defined second, crawls updated proxies to a txt file.